 We’re proud to partner with organizations that uphold our commitment to be a good corporate citizen.

-One of the most amazing sponsorships we participate in is Soldier Socks, with a commitment to provide Ekso™ Bionic Suits to paralyzed veterans.
+One of the most amazing sponsorships we participate in is Soldier Strong, with a commitment to provide Ekso™ Bionic Suits to paralyzed veterans.
 The Ekso Suits' cutting-edge rehabilitation technology literally helps get our heroes “back on their feet”.
 One of the recipients of this suit was Dan Rose, a retired Army sergeant who was severely paralyzed by an IUD while serving in Afghanistan.

 The Boulder Crest Retreat is a rural sanctuary in Bluemont, Virginia where military warriors, with combat-stress related injuries, can bring their families and enjoy non-clinical, recreational therapeutic activities aimed at assisting with their physical, mental, financial and spiritual recovery.